-During the year, \$4,135,243 (2019 - \$3,923,718) of inventory was recognized as an expense.
-These amounts are included as part of patient care supplies and services and cost of goods sold.
-There were no significant write downs of inventories recognized as an expense during 2020 and 2019.
+During the year, \$4,415,527 (2020 - \$4,135,243) of inventory was recognized as an expense.
+These amounts are included as part of patient care supplies and services and cost of goods sold - business operations.
+There were no significant write downs of inventories recognized as an expense during 2021 and 2020.
+Pandemic supplies were expensed directly during the year due to their nature and limited requirements.